MuhammadTalha15/Tic-Tac-Toe/readme.md

 # Tic Tac Toe Game

 Welcome to the classic Tic Tac Toe game!
-This simple yet addictive game allows you to challenge your friends or play against an AI opponent.
+This simple yet addictive game allows you to challenge your friends.
 Whether you're a beginner or a Tic Tac Toe pro, this game is perfect for passing the time and honing your strategic skills.

 ![Tic Tac Toe Gameplay](components/idark.png)